studiosnabeel/My-Portfolio/README.md

 Portfolio Website - Mobile first

-This is my second project in microverse to learn how to create mobile website using HTML, CSS, GitHub, Git, Linters.
+This is my second project in microverse to learn how to create mobile website using HTML, CSS,JavaScript, GitHub, Git, Linters.
+In this project we need to create a responsive Mobile burger menu with the help of JavaScript.

 Built With

-HTML CSS Git Github Linters
+HTML CSS JavaScript Git Github Linters

 Getting Started